tiagoavila/chip8_emulator_rust/README.md

 ## ROMs
 Sample CHIP-8 ROMs are included in the `src/files/roms/` directory.
 You can find more online or create your own.

-## Logo
-The project logo is located at `src/files/logo.png` and features Ferris, the Rustacean, playing CHIP-8!

-## Contributing
-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-## License
-This project is licensed under the MIT License.